Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: From Puzzle Analogy to Mapspace Search

-\ffm constructs full mappings by repeatedly joining compatible pmappings.
-For example, suppose we have as workload a cascade of three vector-matrix multiplications (insert after Eq.~\ref{eq:einsumB}, a new Einsum $C$, $C_{nC} = B_{nB} \times WC_{nB,nC}$), Fig.~\ref{fig:overview_example} shows a two-step process for joining three pmappings, one pmapping for each Einsum.
-In Fig.~\ref{fig:overview_example}(a), a pmapping for Einsum $A$ is joined with a pmapping for Einsum $B$.
-In Fig.~\ref{fig:overview_example}(b), the (joined) pmapping from the previous step is joined again with a pmapping for Einsum $C$.
+\ffm constructs full mappings by iteratively joining compatible producer/consumer pmappings.
+In the following, we will describe the requirements for pmappings to be compatible and how pmappings are joined together.
+As an example, suppose we have as workload a cascade of three vector-matrix multiplications (insert after Eq.~\ref{eq:einsumB}, a new Einsum $C$, $C_{nC} = B_{nB} \times WC_{nB,nC}$), Fig.~\ref{fig:overview_example} shows a two-step process for joining three pmappings, one pmapping for each Einsum.
+We will walk through this example.

-For pmappings to be compatible for joining, they must have the same (1) tile shape for the shared tensor, (2) iteration order of the tiles (dataflow), and (3) memory level that keeps the tile (details in Section~\ref{sec:compatibility_criteria}).
-In a LoopTree, this means that the storage node and the loops above the node must match.
-For example, Einsum A and B share the tensor $A$, and in Fig.~\ref{fig:overview_example}(a), the storage node ``GLB: $A$" and the loop ``for $nA$ in [0,4)" match (the node ``GLB: $B$" is not relevant yet at this step).
-To join pmappings, we merge their compatible portions, making it one shared portion, and place a split underneath that shared portion (\ie under ``GLB: $A$").